danielbeeke/spark/README.md

     - `sparql` can be used to execute dynamic SPARQL together with all the properties that will be fetched.
 You can use this for filtering.
     - `offset` and `limit` can be used for pagination.
     - `orderBy` and `orderDirection` can be used for ordering.
+- Inside the type the subject gets the variable `iri`.